Careers360 Logo

 Answer:

-The answer is the option (ii) Both A and R are true, but R is not the explanation of A.
+The answer is the option (ii).
+Both A and R are true, but R is not the explanation of A.

-Explanation: A black body is the ideal body, that can emit and absorb the radiations of all frequencies, while the radiation emitted by such a body is known as the black body radiation.
+Explanation: A black body is the ideal body that can emit and absorb the radiation of all frequencies, while the radiation emitted by such a body is known as the black body radiation.
 The emitted radiation’s specific frequency distribution from a black body is dependent on its temperature.
 At any given temperature, there is an increase in the intensity of the radiation emitted when the wavelength reaches a maximum value at a given wavelength and then starts reducing with a further reduction of wavelength.

 Question:50